Esri/arcgis-maps-sdk-javascript-samples-beta/README.md

+> ⚠️ ArcGIS Maps SDK for JavaScript components are no longer in beta.
+This repository has been archived.
+Please visit https://github.com/Esri/jsapi-resources for the latest samples.

-# ArcGIS Maps SDK for JavaScript samples
+# ArcGIS Maps SDK for JavaScript samples (Archived)

 This repository contains code samples and templates for coding with the ArcGIS Maps SDK for JavaScript.